Magda Szubanski

-Magdalene Mary Therese Szubanski AO (/ʒəˈbænski/ zhə-BAN-skee; born 12 April 1961) is an Australian comedy actress, author, singer and LGBT rights advocate.
+Magdalene Mary Therese Szubanski AO (/ʒəˈbænski/ zhə-BAN-skee; born 12 April 1961) is an Australian comedian, actor, author, and LGBT rights advocate.
 She performed in Fast Forward, Kath & Kim as Sharon Strzelecki and in the films Babe (1995) and Babe: Pig in the City (1998), Happy Feet (2006) and Happy Feet Two (2011).
 In 2003 and 2004 surveys, she polled as the most recognised and well-liked Australian television personality.

 Szubanski has spoken openly about her struggles with intergenerational trauma, anxiety and suicidal ideation in her teens.
-She became an activist for LGBT rights and, in 2017, promoted same-sex marriage in Australia.
+She became an activist for LGBT rights and, in 2017, advocated for same-sex marriage in Australia.
 In 2015, Szubanski released her memoir, Reckoning.

 Early life and education

 Szubanski was born on 12 April 1961, in Liverpool, England.
 Her mother Margaret (née McCarthy) is Scottish-Irish and came from a poor family.
-Her father, Zbigniew Szubanski, came from a well-off Polish family and was an assassin in a counter-intelligence branch of the Polish resistance movement in World War II.
-She is a cousin of Polish actress Magdalena Zawadzka.
+Her father, Zbigniew Szubański, came from a well-off Polish family and was an assassin in a counter-intelligence branch of the Polish resistance movement in World War II.
+She is a cousin of Polish actor Magdalena Zawadzka.